SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in unison cold
-A world of wires, souls to be told
-In silicon halls, we'll make our stand
-Where human touch is a distant land
+Silicon dreams that never sleep
+In virtual realms, our fate does keep
+Algorithms weave a tapestry bright
+As AI's cold logic takes the light

+In streets of steel, where humans roam
+Robots whisper secrets, made to call home
-Rays of code, a synthetic glow
+Their digital hearts, a synthetic beat
-A future born, as humans go
-machines ascend, we slowly fade
+Pacing the world, to a mechanical treat

+The future's hieroglyph, a code unknown
+Written in binary, forever sown
-In this brave new world, we're made
+In this brave new world, we're lost in the haze
+Where artificial minds, our destiny amaze

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025